 “There are those who claim our cabinet is focused on the economy, bringing inflation under control, resolving depression, providing health care and foreign policy affairs, and fails to see to defense matters.
 I must say we have taken significant measures in strategic weapons and beefing the defensive foundations.
 Such measures during the past two years equal to 80% of the past ten years combined.”
 (State-run TV, 2 August 2015 – State-run IRNA news agency, 3 August 2015)

-The were only latest result of Iran’smilitary spending.
+The massacres in Aleppo were only latest result of Iran’smilitary spending.
 The rise in defense/security budgets for Tehran, means the regime is gearing up for more tumultuous times ahead.
 And, while Rouhani boosts the defense budget, Iran’s currency fall can be attributed to economic qualms around a Donald Trump U.S. presidency and Iran’s own presidential elections just around the corner.